Urigo/graphql-modules/docs/guides/data-loader.md

 ### With Authentication Token

-You can see how to generate DataLoaders in GraphQLModules using factory functions and dependency injection.
+You can see how to generate DataLoader in GraphQLModules using factory functions and dependency injection.

 ```typescript
   export const USER_DATA_LOADER = Symbol('USER_DATA_LOADER');